Looking for tools to set your team up for success? A risk register can do just that.

 While a small project may only include basic information about the risk such as likelihood, priority, and solutions, a more complicated project may require around 10 different document fields.

 While some companies employ risk management professionals to manage a risk log, it often falls on the project manager or team lead to oversee it.
-If your team doesn’t already use a risk management process, it may be helpful to know common risk scenarios to decide whether a risk register is right for you and your team.
+If your team doesn’t already use a risk management or incident management process, it may be helpful to know common risk scenarios to decide whether a risk register is right for you and your team.

 Some risk scenarios ranked by priority could include: